anubhav1206/Awesome_Resume_Builder/README.md

 3. Make changes

+  - Recommened ti use [VS CODE](https://code.visualstudio.com/download) editor for make changes locally in your system.

 4. Create a [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches#working-with-branches)
 5. [Commit](https://help.github.com/articles/adding-a-file-to-a-repository-using-the-command-line/) your changes (write a short descriptive message of what you have done)
 6. [Push](https://help.github.com/articles/pushing-to-a-remote/) your changes to your forked version